Ahuanmarca/Finance.Node.js/README.md

 ## Helper Functions

-- **lookup.js**: Simplemente se encarga de obtener la información financiera de algún símbolo, la cual obtiene de IEX.
+- **authenticate()**: Checks if a password is correct.

+- **lookup()**: Gets stock informations from IEX.

+- **parseDateTime()**: Converts the DATE object from the DB into a nice string

+- **requireLogin()**: Function to be used as middleware to require a logged in status before entering some routes.
+If the user is not logged in, this functions redirects to the login page.

-- **usd.jd**: Formatea un float como USD
+- **usd()**: Formats a float as USD currency.

-- **requireLogin.js**: Función para usar como middleware para requerir login en todas las rutas que lo requiran(las "protege")

-- **parseDateTime**: Función para convertir objeto DATE de DB en string bonito, para no necesitar toda esa lógica en el template

-- **authenticate**: Función que chequea si el password es correcto (login route)

 ### CHANGES 02-05-2022
 - Sessions, register user, login, logout ✔️ Done!
 But the user is logged out when rebooting the server
 - Completed all the missing routes and fixed all the templates
-- Fixed: Need to send context to res.render() calls even if the user is not logged in.
+- Need to send context to res.render() calls even if the user is not logged in.
 The templates need the "user" variable with "undefined" value ✔️
--

 ### CHANGES 03-05-2022
 - Created **authenticate** helper function (for login and change password routes)